 For further information on any events listed, CONTACT STELLA.
 MORE events to follow.

 September 9, 2017 – 19th International Latino Book Awards, California State University Dominguez Hills.
 Stella has been notified of the nomination for a prestigious award from Latino Literacy Now, for her biography entitled: Raul H. Yzaguirre: Seated at the Table of Power.
 Named the largest Latino Cultural Awards in the USA, the nomination has secured another pathway for honoring the history and cultural connections shared by millions of Latinos throughout the U.S. For more information, or to attend the ceremony at 5 PM contact: Latinoliteracy@gmail.com

 September 29 – October 1, 2017 – Southwest Festival of the Written Word, Silver City, New Mexico.
 Stella returns to this dynamic festival, set in one of New Mexico’s most historical cities.
 Stella has received the honor of being designated a New Mexico Humanities Scholar and the 2017 Keynote Speaker for the conference.
 Her passion for her “miraculous writing journey” will be shared with all, and a lively workshop with youth, will get the writing fire started, challenging them to discover the “writer within.”
 Contact JJ Amaworo Wilson, Conference Director. email@example.com for more info.
-Visit swwordfiesta.org to register for the 2017 Conference.
+Visit swwordfiesta.org.
+FREE EVENTS!
+ALL WELCOME!

 EARLIER THIS YEAR

 April 19, 2017 – Oxnard College, California.
 Stella has been chosen by Oxnard College as the presenter for ONE BOOK, ONE CAMPUS event for Spring 2017.
 She will lecture on campus, and interact with students through Q/A, discussing her work and her focus on human rights.
 Students will be challenged to explore, reflect and address problems now facing our society.